Skip to content

 What a Cesspit Is and How It Works

 A cesspit is a fully sealed underground tank.
 Unlike septic tanks or treatment plants, it has no outlet pipe and no treatment process.
 Every litre of water used in your home flows directly into the cesspit, where it stays until it is professionally emptied.
 Because there is no processing inside the tank, routine Cesspool Emptying is the only way to keep the system functioning properly.
-Cesspits are common in rural areas such as Winchelsea, where ground conditions or drainage restrictions make other systems unsuitable.
+Cesspits are common in rural areas such as Winchelsea, where ground conditions or drainage restrictions make other systems unsuitable, and they are a regular part of our cesspit and cesspool services in Winchelsea.

 Why Regular Emptying Is Essential